Alex-Kopylov/diagram_generator/INITIAL.md

 - Aim for high test coverage with pytest and hypothesis where appropriate.
 - The service must remain stateless—no user sessions and no database persistence.
 - Containerize the application with both a **Dockerfile** and a **docker-compose.yml** for seamless local orchestration.
-- Build agent(s) that wrap the `diagrams` package as an opaque set of tools for the LLM; do **not** instruct the LLM to reference the library directly.
+- Build agent(s) using LangGraph that wrap the `diagrams` package as an opaque set of tools for the LLM; do **not** instruct the LLM to reference the library directly.
   - Agents must support at least three node types across **AWS**, **Azure**, and **GCP** to provide multi-cloud diagram capabilities.
-  - The service should use the agent's tools to create diagrams based on natural language descriptions, then execute the tool sequence to produce PNG/SVG images.
+  - The service should use LangGraph's workflow orchestration to create diagrams based on natural language descriptions, then execute the tool sequence to produce PNG/SVG images.
+  - Use LangGraph's stateless runs feature to ensure each request is processed independently without persistent state.
-- Integrate with an external LLM API (e.g., **OpenAI**).
+- Integrate with an external LLM API (e.g., **OpenAI**) through LangGraph's LLM integration.
 All prompt logic must be explicit and visible in code—no hidden framework calls.
 - (Bonus) The `/assistant` endpoint may maintain helpful context and ephemeral memory to improve multi-turn interactions.
 - Provide comprehensive unit tests, ensuring LLM invocations are mocked to allow offline CI runs.
 - Maintain clear project structure, modularity, and clean, well-documented code throughout the service.